jez/blog/source/_posts/2017-10-28-variables-and-binding.markdown

 α-vary `y` to `z`, because we have no way of knowing whether `y` and `z` are the same!
 Their same-ness depends on the context.

-We can implement capture-avoiding substution for the explicit variable representation by α-varying whenever we detect that a variable might be captured.
+We can implement capture-avoiding substitution for the explicit variable representation by α-varying whenever we detect that a variable might be captured.
 To revisit our example from earlier: